russmckendrick/records/content/albums/sunshine-on-leith-11066426/index.md

 styles: ["Folk Rock"]
 ---

-Sunshine on Leith is a 2013 Scottish romantic musical film directed by Dexter Fletcher.
+Sunshine on Leith is a 2013 British romantic musical film directed by Dexter Fletcher.
 It is an adaptation of the stage musical of the same name, a jukebox musical featuring songs by The Proclaimers.
-It was screened in the Special Presentation section at the 2013 Toronto International Film Festival.The songs, arranged by musical director Paul Englishby, are performed by the cast.
+It was screened in the Special Presentation section at the 2013 Toronto International Film Festival.
+The songs, arranged by musical director Paul Englishby, are performed by the cast.
 The Proclaimers themselves appear in a brief cameo.